Priya2021-ai/data-engineering-project/README.md

 ### 3. Data Warehousing (Synapse - Gold Layer)

 * Loaded transformed data into Azure Synapse Analytics
-* Created structured tables for reporting and analytics
+* Created external tables and views in Gold layer using SQL for reporting and analytics

 ### 4. Data Visualization (Power BI)

 * Connected Power BI with Synapse
 * Built dashboards for business insights
 * Visualized customer, product, and sales data
+* Identified Top 5 Products using Top N filter
+* Used Sum of OrderQuantity for aggregation
+* Designed Pie Chart for product distribution
+* Applied filters for better data readability

 ## Technologies Used